Updated: August 2, 2022

 - upon reception, the receiving server will check if a DMARC policy is published in the domain used by the SPF and / or DKIM checks

 - if one or both SPF / DKIM checks succeed but are not aligned with the DMARC policy, then the check is considered unsuccessful, otherwise, if they are also aligned with the DMARC policy then the check is successful

 - on failure, based on what action is published by the DMARC policy, different actions can be taken

 Even if you have a perfectly functional system and all of the above mentioned tools set up and running smoothly, you can’t be 100% safe because not all the servers out there are using these tools.

 Content filters allow you to scan and inspect incoming / outgoing messages and take corresponding actions based on the results automatically.

 Services such as these mainly scan the content of the email message and decide whether the content matches spam filters and blocks the message from reaching the inbox.
 Scans also look at image metadata and headers as well as the message text content.

-Axigen provides built-in premium AntiVirus and AntiSpam filtering, which come pre-packaged and are fully integrated and configurable from the WebAdmin:
+Axigen provides built-in premium AntiVirus and AntiSpam filtering, which comes pre-packaged and is fully integrated and configurable from the WebAdmin: